Amit Kumar Saroha: Career

 In 2010 Amit took part in his first Asian Para Games in Guangzhou, China, where he won a silver medal in Discus throw, one of only 14 other medals won by Indians.
 Two years later, Amit won a gold medal in the Olympic qualifier event in Kuala Lumpur, Malaysia, breaking the Asian record along the way.
 This helped Amit rise to third in the world rankings, and also earned him his first Paralympic games qualification (London 2012).
 The following year, Amit was conferred the Arjuna Award by the President of India, in recognition of his outstanding sporting achievements.

 At the 2014 Asian Para Games in Incheon, Korea, Amit won two medals for India; a Gold in Club throw with a distance of 21.31 m and a Silver in Discus throw with a distance of 9.89 m.
 His club throw distance was another Asian record, and the medal winning performance earned him an automatic qualification for Rio 2016.

 Confident from his exploits at the 2014 Asian Para Games, Amit arrived at the 2015 World Championships in Doha, as one of the favorites.
 He lived up to his reputation, winning silver medal in Club throw and bettering his previous Asian Games mark by over 4 metres to register a throw of 25.44 m.
 In 2017 World Parathletics Championship, he won Silver Medal setting new Asian record with a throw of 30.25m.

-Apart from being an athlete, Amit is also a big promoter of the paralympic movement in the country.
-He is a motivational speaker for the youth and has been invited to speak across prestigious institutions like IIT Guwahati (Chief Guest) and BITS, Pilani.
+Apart from his athletic career, Amit has also been involved in promoting the Paralympic movement in India.
+He is a motivational speaker for the youth and has delivered talks across institutions like IIT Guwahati and BITS Pilani, where he served as chief guest.